Andy Iro

 Andy Iro (born 26 November 1984) is an English former professional footballer who played primarily as a defender.

 Iro played college soccer for the UC Santa Barbara Gauchos men's soccer team, where he was named the Most Outstanding Player (Defensive) for the 2006 NCAA Division I Men's Soccer Championship en route to winning the national championship.
 He was drafted by Major League Soccer side Columbus Crew with the sixth overall pick in the 2008 MLS SuperDraft.
-He spent four seasons in MLS, joining Toronto FC for part of his last season, before playing in England from 2012 to 2013 with Stevenage F.C. and Barnet F.C.
+He spent four seasons in MLS, joining Toronto FC for part of his last season, before playing in England with Stevenage F.C. and Barnet F.C. from 2012 to 2013.

 Early life and education

 Iro was born on 26 November 1984 in Liverpool, England.
 His parents, Paul and Rose, both immigrated from Nigeria, eventually settling in the Toxteth area of Liverpool.
 He played youth football for Kingsley United.
 He attended St. Edwards, where he competed on the school's soccer, rugby, and track teams.
 He trialed with Everton, but ultimately proved unsuccessful.

 At the age of 17, Iro founded and operated a local grocery with a $1,000 initial loan from his mother, Rose.
-He ran the store until he was 19 years old, doing brisk business, until an attempted robbery resulted in Iro getting shot in the thigh.
+He ran the store until he was 19 years old, doing brisk business until an attempted robbery resulted in Iro getting shot in the thigh.
 Iro had a relative run the business while he bounced between jobs and unemployment, eventually connecting with the University of California, Santa Barbara for an athletic scholarship.

 Iro was a student-athlete for the UC Santa Barbara Gauchos men's soccer team and started as a freshman as the team went to the championship match of the 2004 NCAA Division I Men's Soccer Championship.
 Iro and UCSB were victorious in the 2006 NCAA Division I Men's Soccer Championship just two years later with Iro being named the College Cup's Most Outstanding Player (Defensive).
 For his career, Iro made 86 appearances, all starts, for the Gauchos and added 10 goals and 4 assists.
 He was a four-time All-Big West Conference First Team selection and was named as back-to-back-to-back Big West Defensive Player of the Year.